-I feel that everyone needs a full length mirror.
-But if you are cheap like me, you will only buy the $6 one at target.
-Yes it gets the job done but it has no character.
-And they are flimsy.
+But if you are cheap like me, you will only buy the $6 one at Target.
+Sure, it gets the job done but it has no character or style.
+And it’s flimsy!
 My kids broke the last one we had by sitting on it.
-Don’t worry no one was hurt.
+(Don’t worry, no one was hurt.)

 - 1″x8″x 11ft board (2-6ft boards would work)